 In their first year, students are able to discover their identity and a sense of belonging by living in a welcoming and inclusive hall community on campus.
 Residence halls are a “point of entry” for introduction into the broader University culture, and first-year students are required to live on campus in residence halls with at least one randomly assigned roommate.
 Because first-year students are randomly assigned to live with at least one roommate, the University will not assign first-year students to live in single rooms.
 In fact, single rooms, which are limited in number and in extremely high demand, are typically reserved for seniors who have chosen to live on-campus.
 Living with randomly assigned roommate(s) encourages first-year students to develop a shared sense of responsibility and to cultivate a capacity to live with people of all backgrounds.
 It also helps students to develop points of connection within their residence hall; to utilize support, help, and resources for themselves and others by consulting with hall staff; to resolve differences; to demonstrate ownership and accountability for their behavior; and to grow as active participants in Christian community.

 As students progress in their undergraduate years, their experience in the halls matures along with them.
 Consistent with the continued formation created in residential life, sophomores and juniors, beginning with the incoming class of 2018, are required to live on campus.
 These students can make more choices about their living arrangements, and can select their roommate(s) along with the rooms and sections where they live.
-Students can also decide to transfer to another hall, though do so rarely.
+Students can also decide to transfer to another hall through the Hall Transfer process.
 Upper-class students demonstrate increased emotional maturity and a generosity of spirit toward others and society, which lends itself to meaningful service to the Church and the world.
 Their gifts, talents, and interests evolve as they take their place as leaders and participants in hall and campus culture, and they continue to benefit from the shared experience of community within the hall, solidifying friendships, supporting fellow residents, and growing in faith and virtue.